data-tsunami/ansible-hadoop-cluster/README.md

 To make this work, you must have:

  - a NFS server: you can setup the NFS server, and export a share as read-write, or see `site-infrastructure.yml`
- - Sun/Oracle JDK 1.6u31 64bits + Hadoop binaries in the ./files/ directory (see ./files/README.txt)
+ - Hadoop binaries in the ./files/ directory (see ./files/README.txt)
  - your hosts defined in `hosts` file (see `hosts.example` as reference)
  - your settings customized in `local.yml` file (see `local.yml.example` as reference)